Tape recorders mid-20th century

-When I first knew my future husband, he had what was known as a tape recorder - although a tape recorder/player or reel-to-reel recorder/player might have been a more descriptive name.
+When I first knew my husband, he had what was known as a tape recorder - although a tape recorder/player or reel-to-reel recorder/player might have been more descriptive.

 There was no-one else I knew who had such a thing.
-He was extremely technically minded, and he built it himself from parts which were available in the sorts of specialist shops which started to disappear as electronic parts became smaller and integrated.
+He had built it himself from parts which were available in specialist electronics shops which grew out of war surplus shops.

 I suppose that ready-made tape recorders must have been on sale, but they would have been very expensive, and I never saw any.

 In use, a full reel of tape on one side of the machine wound onto an empty reel on the other side.
 Before re-use, it had to be re-wound.